 Bose 700 headphones have a superior build quality, fantastic sound, and a great calling experience.
-Sony WH1000XM3 headphones have a colorful and customizable sound profile, but they have an old school design.
+Sony WH1000XM4 headphones have a colorful and customizable sound profile, but the design is unspectacular.

 Things are neck-and-neck, but to my ears, Sony pulls ahead just slightly.

 Bose doesn’t let you customize the sound in the Bose Music app, but it sounds great with many music genres.
 Those familiar with Bose will get that same clear and crisp sound that doesn’t go off the rails.
 Bose’s sound more closely represents how the music was intended to be heard, but the lack of customization will be frustrating to some.
 I love the amount of bass, but if you want more or less, you can’t change it.

 Sony sounds warmer and immersive.
 The bass hits harder than Bose but it’s never overwhelming.
 The mid-range tones are great, but the high-end isn’t as good as Bose.
 Sony’s app lets you manually customize the sound or choose from nine presets (bright, mellow, relaxed, etc) to suit your exact sound preference.
 While we can debate whether Sony or Bose sound better, it’s the customization that pushes Sony into the lead.